1Magpie1/A_Forest/content/_index.md

 title: Magpie Winslow
 ---

 Welcome to my neck of the woods!
 Hope you get to relax a little.

-I'm Magpie Winslow, a master's student and researcher at [UBC Okanagan](https://ok.ubc.ca).
-Most of my work attempts to describe the mind using the language of quantum mechanics.

-For more of me in a professional context, head to my [[Professional/About Me]] page.
+I'm [[Professional/About Me| Magpie Winslow]], and this is my open research notebook and digital garden.
+Head to my [[Professional/About Me]] page to learn more about who I am and what I do!

 Otherwise, feel free to explore.
 - Over here are my [works in progress](/new_growth).